JuliaGNI/GeometricMachineLearning.jl/docs/src/outlook.md

 (\mathbb{R}^{400}, H) \xRightarrow{\mathrm{SAE}} (\mathbb{R}^2, \bar{H}).
 ```

-For this case we observed speed-ups of up to a factor 1000 when [symplectic autoencoder was combined with a transformer in the online phase](@ref "Symplectic Autoencoders and the Toda Lattice").
+For this case we observed speed-ups of up to a factor 1000 when a [symplectic autoencoder was combined with a transformer in the online phase](@ref "Symplectic Autoencoders and the Toda Lattice").

 Symplectic autoencoders have the property that they induce a Hamiltonian system on the reduced space.
 This distinguishes them from "weakly symplectic autoencoders" [buchfink2023symplectic, yildiz2024data](@cite) that only approximately obtain a Hamiltonian system on a restricted domain by using a "physics-informed neural networks" [raissi2019physics](@cite) approach.

-We also mention that the development of symplectic autoencoders required generalizing existing neural network optimizers to manifolds.
+We also mention that the development of symplectic autoencoders required generalizing existing neural network optimizers to manifolds[^2].
 This is further discussed below.

+[^2]: We also refer to optimizers that preserve manifold structure as *structure-preserving optimizers*.

 ## Structure-Preserving Neural Network-Based Integrators - The Online Phase

-For the online phase of reduced order modeling we developed new neural network architectures based on the [transformer](@ref "Standard Transformer") [vaswani2017attention](@cite) which is a neural network architecture that is extensively used in other fields of neural network research such as natural language processing[^2].
+For the online phase of reduced order modeling we developed new neural network architectures based on the [transformer](@ref "Standard Transformer") [vaswani2017attention](@cite) which is a neural network architecture that is extensively used in other fields of neural network research such as natural language processing[^3].
 We used transformers to build an equivalent of structure-preserving multi-step methods [hairer2006geometric](@cite).

-[^2]: The T in ChatGPT [achiam2023gpt](@cite) stands for *transformer*.
+[^3]: The T in ChatGPT [achiam2023gpt](@cite) stands for *transformer*.

 The transformer consists of a composition of standard neural network layers and attention layers: